RGB mux board

 A

 you will have 5V from console.
-At point B
+You can measure this by testing between A

 Example: 3V blanking signal